-- Anxiety
+Anxiety

 - Low mood

 - Difficulties regulating emotions

-- Self-esteem and confidence
+- Self esteem and confidence

 - Sleep difficulties

 - Fears and phobias

 - Separation, loss and bereavement

 - 4. In relation to mainstream schools and maintained nursery schools, the name and contact details of the SEN co-ordinator.

-Mandy Stewart, Inclusion Leader (Portland Road site) Charlotte Wallace, Inclusion Leader (Holland Road site) Ben Patterson, Inclusion Leader (School Road site)
+Charlotte Wallace, Inclusion Leader (Holland Road site) Ben Bowra, SENDCO (School Road site) Charlotte Hudson, SENDCO (Portland Road site)

-5. Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured.
+Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured.